Saptami191/Saptami191/README.md

 # ⭐ Philosophy

-> Build real things.
-> Solve real problems.
-> Learn by shipping.
+* Build → Break → Fix → Scale
+* If it’s not deployed, it doesn’t count
+* If it doesn’t fail, you didn’t push far enough

 ---

 # 📫 Opportunities

-Open to:

-• Software Engineering Roles
+Looking for:

-• Backend Engineering Roles
+* Backend Engineering Roles
-• Machine Learning Systems Roles
+* ML Systems / Applied ML Roles

+Not looking for:

+* Pure frontend roles
+* Tutorial-level work